 Oz Records was founded by David Kaye, who along with his partner Steve Libman, developed the concept and operated the store through their company Southland Music Distribution/Emerald City Records Inc. The opening weekend in November of 1976, had an impressive 9,600 customers make the journey over the rainbow.
 Within their first year, Oz added two more Atlanta locations and by the end of their second year, had expanded their stores to Birmingham, Tuscaloosa and Montgomery Alabama.

-In my last post I mentioned that my first visit into Franklin Music was like Dorothy entering Oz.
-At Oz Records though, this was actually the goal of the store design, to recreate Dorothy Gale’s journey through Oz as seen in the 1939 film, for each patron who entered.
+In my last post I compared myself visiting Franklin Music to Dorothy entering Oz.
+When a customer entered Oz Records though, that experience was a reality.
+The store’s design was set up to recreate Dorothy Gale’s journey through Oz as seen in the 1939 film “The Wizard of Oz,” for each patron who entered.

 The front of Oz Records was built to resemble the front of a movie house.
 The ticket kiosk at the entrance was set up to actually sell tickets for local events.
 Upon entering customers found themselves in Kansas which was actually a market area set up like a bazaar.
 Various stalls were leased out to venders to sell items such as incense, magazines, candles, leather crafts and other items of head-shop nature.